Master of Cybersecurity (Computer Science)

 Designed in collaboration with our industry partners, our Master of Cybersecurity (Computer Science) is geared to keep pace with the information security demands of business, government, defence and law enforcement.

 Combatting cybercrime demands innovation from skilled professionals.
-You'll develop advanced skills in cryptography, network security and digital forensics.
+You'll develop cross-disciplinary and technical skills in blockchain, network security, digital forensics and penetration testing.
 You'll learn not only to respond to a threat, but to think like a hacker to manage and avert crises.

 You'll do a set of foundation subjects to develop industry-relevant multidisciplinary skills before specialising in Computer Science.
 These subjects will cover fundamentals of cybersecurity, core knowledge in communication networks, crisis communication, the mindset and motives of hackers, auditing and risk mitigation, as well as legal and ethical frameworks.